 CM-130 Introduction to Human Communication (Either Semester; Yearly; 3.00 Credits; S) Surveys the fundamental tenets of human communication through application.
-This course is concerned with how and why we speak; listen, respond, and strategize through the uses of verbal and nonverbal symbol systems.
+This course is concerned with how and why we speak, listen, respond, and strategize through the uses of verbal and nonverbal symbol systems.

 CM-199 Special Topics (Variable; Variable; 1.00-4.00 Credits) Allows departments to offer special topics not normally offered.
 Departments may offer more than one special topic.
 Prerequisites vary by topic.

-CM-289 Communication Practicum (Fall & Spring; Yearly; 1.00-2.00 Credits; F,H) A Practicum in Communication encourages students to: (1) develop skills in analyzing and delivering public presentations; (2) assess, interpret and analyze demographic data among diverse audiences; (3) understand speech communication in a variety of contexts; (4) appreciate public address from historic perspective; and (5) participate actively in the communication field.
+CM-289 Communication Practicum (Fall & Spring; Yearly; 1.00-2.00 Credits; F,H) A Practicum in Communication encourage students to: (1) develop skills in analyzing and delivering public presentations; (2) assess, interpret and analyze demographic data among diverse audiences; (3) understand speech communication in a variety of contexts; (4) appreciate public address from a historic perspective; and (5) participate actively in the communication field.

 CM-299 Special Topics (Variable; Variable; 1.00-4.00 Credits) Allows departments to offer special topics not normally offered.
 Departments may offer more than one special topic.
 Prerequisites vary by topic.

 CM-300 Professional Presentations (Spring; Yearly; 3.00 Credits; CS,H) Designed for students to improve and polish their speaking skills for effective presentations in professional settings.
 It is a performance course with emphasis placed on structure, audience adaptation, style of presentation (oral report and manuscript reading), with the use of PowerPoint and/or Smart Board.
 Videotaping is used to help speakers understand the relationship between their speaking behaviors and responses of listeners.
 Prerequisites: CM200.